 - Helps raise funds for worthwhile causes.

-So, if you’re finding cupboards are being rearranged, junk rooms are being stripped bare and sheds are being decluttered, think of how during this Spring clean, your old items may be treasure for someone else.
+So, if you’re finding cupboards are being rearranged, junk rooms are being stripped bare and sheds are being decluttered, think of how your old items may be treasure for someone else.
 Because when all of this is finally over, charities like The Air Ambulance Service will still be continue to save lives and in need of the support of those nationwide.